Hunger in the United Kingdom: Size and growth of the problem

 Since about 2012, the return of hunger to the UK has featured prominently in British media.
-Despite the extensive coverage, as of 2016 it was still not possible to say exactly how many Britons were experiencing chronic hunger, due to insufficient data.
+Despite the extensive coverage, as of 2016 it was still not possible to determine exactly how many people in the UK were experiencing chronic hunger due to insufficient data.
 Numerous reports, studies and estimates have been published however, with many but not all suggesting that for some sub sections of the population, the problem may have been growing worse since the 2008 financial crises.
 Research published by the OECD in 2014 had indicated hunger in the UK may be decreasing.
 The number of people answering yes to the question 'Have there been times in the past 12 months when you did not have enough money to buy food that you or your family needed?' decreased from 9.8% in 2007 to 8.1% in 2012.

 According to a 2016 report by The Food foundation based on a telephone survey of 1,000 people, over eight million Britons experienced either moderate or severe food insecurity in 2014; over four million faced severe food insecurity.
 The report was based on UN data; in February 2019 the Guardian reported it remains the best recent estimate of the extent of hunger in the UK.
-Due to the relatively small survey size however, its results should only be considered indicative.
+Due to the relatively small survey size, however, its results should be considered indicative rather than definitive.
 Also, facing even severe food insecurity doesn't necessarily mean one is experiencing chronic hunger.

 The rapid rise in the number of UK food banks since 2009 has often been used as evidence of growing hunger.
 Critics have argued that the rising food bank use does not prove this; it could just mean unscrupulous people are becoming more aware of food banks, and using their services not to save themselves from hunger, but to have more money free to spend on luxuries.
 Regression analysis published by Oxford University in 2015 found that it is largely need and not simply awareness of foodbanks that is causing the growth in usage.
 However the academics conducting the research agree that foodbank usage is not the best measure of hunger, saying that studies in other countries have suggested that most people suffering from food poverty don't use food banks.